-Sandy is on medical leave from July 2017.
+Sandy is on medical leave for 2018.
 Please contact the office for assistance.

 Profile: Sandy Renew

 Sandy was born in the UK and has been married to Peter for 38 years and they have 3 sons.

 Sandy trained as a specialist Physical Education Teacher with additional Outdoor Pursuits gaining her Teaching Certificate and Batchelor of Education (B.Ed Hons).
 In 2000 she changed career direction to teaching students with Specific Learning Difficulties taking a Diploma in SpLD through the Hornsby Dyslexia International.
 In addition to her teaching degree, Sandy’s professional registration is as an Associate Member of the British Dyslexia Association (AMBDA); Member of Professional Association of Teachers of Students with Specific learning Difficulties (PATOSS).